-INTRODUCTION: The Western Ghats of India are globally recognized as a region of immense importance for conservation of biological diversity.
-It is characterized by high level of biodiversity and endemism in its habitat.
+INTRODUCTION: The Western Ghats of India are globally recognized as a region of immense importance for the conservation of biological diversity.
+It is characterized by a high level of biodiversity and endemism in its habitat.
 It is one of the 34 mega biodiversity hotspots in the world [10].
-It encompasses tropical evergreen forest to deciduous forest in the world with high level of speciation and endemism.
-It runs parallel along the Western coasts of India starting from Gujarat and ends in Tamil Nadu passing through the states of Maharashtra, Goa, Karnataka and Kerala.
-It is also called as great escarpment of India and also declared as UNESCO world heritage site.
-It is habitat for more than 325 globally threatened species including 51 species which are critically endangered in the wild.
-The whole Western Ghats covers 39 protected areas in seven separate clusters stretching over approximately 1, 80, 000 square kilometres, which is 6 percent less than the total area of Indian subcontinent and holds 30 percent of all species present in India [1].
+It encompasses tropical evergreen forest to deciduous forest in the world with a high level of speciation and endemism.
+It runs parallel along the Western coasts of India, starting from Gujarat and ending in Tamil Nadu, passing through the states of Maharashtra, Goa, Karnataka, and Kerala.
+It is also called the Great Escarpment of India and also declared a UNESCO World Heritage Site.
+It is a habitat for more than 325 globally threatened species, including 51 species that are critically endangered in the wild.
+The whole Western Ghats covers 39 protected areas in seven separate clusters stretching over approximately 180,000 square kilometers, which is 6 percent less than the total area of the Indian subcontinent and holds 30 percent of all species present in India [1].